stanford-policylab/blind-charging-api/terraform/net.md

 Optionally, additional domains can be exempted by setting the `firewall_allowed_domains` variable.

 Note that it is necessary to exempt domains in order to use SAS signed links for redaction results.

+# Web Application Firewall

+When the app is exposed to the public internet, inbound traffic is controlled through the Web Application Firewall.

+By default, traffic is not filtered by IP.
+We recommend restricting traffic to specific IPs using the `var.allowed_ips` setting.